MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 To use an attribute with values obtained from an authoritative source for matching, perform the following steps.

-1. Select an appropriate Microsoft Entra ID user schema attribute, or extend the Microsoft Entra user schema with a new attribute, whose values will correspond to a property of a user in the application.
+1. Select an appropriate Microsoft Entra ID user schema attribute, or extend the Microsoft Entra user schema with a new attribute, whose values correspond to an equivalent property of a user in the application.
-1. Ensure that property is also present in an HR source for all people who have accounts in Microsoft Entra ID and the application.
+1. Ensure that property is also present in an HR source for all people who have user accounts in Microsoft Entra ID and the application.
 1. Configure inbound provisioning from that HR source to Microsoft Entra ID.
 1. Wait for the users in Microsoft Entra ID to be updated with new attributes.
 1. Update the [Microsoft Entra application provisioning attribute-mappings configuration](~/identity/app-provisioning/customize-application-attributes.md) and include this attribute in the matching rule.

-### Create users in Windows Server AD for users in the application who will need continued application access
+### Create users in Windows Server AD for users in the application who need continued application access

 If there are users from the application that do not correspond to a person in an authoritative HR source, but will require access to both Windows Server AD-based applications and Microsoft Entra ID-integrated applications in the future, and your organization is using Microsoft Entra Connect Sync or Microsoft Entra Cloud Sync to provision users from Windows Server AD to Microsoft Entra ID, then you can create a user in Windows Server AD for each of those users that were not already present.

 If the users will not require access to Windows Server AD-based applications, then create the users in Microsoft Entra ID, as described in the next section.

-### Create users in Microsoft Entra ID for users in the application who will need continued application access
+### Create users in Microsoft Entra ID for users in the application who need continued application access

 If there are users from the application that do not correspond to a person in an authoritative HR source, but will need continued access and be governed from Microsoft Entra, you can create Microsoft Entra users for them.
 You can create users in bulk by using either: